JustinTienken-Harder/JustinTienken-Harder.github.io/_posts/2025-01-27-overcoming-data-limitations.md

 ## Unsupervised techniques.

 You don't need labelled data if you utilize unsupervised techniques.
 It's what got us such powerful language-models (non-chatbot versions as that utilizes some version of RLHF, or the arguably supervised alternative DPO).
-For noise-removal these techniques are almost unmatched -- in the realm of denoising auto-encoders
+For noise-removal these techniques are almost unmatched -- in the realm of denoising auto-encoders -- especially if you have a natural way of adding noise; training an effective model is almost free.

+- Watermark removal
+- JPG Artifacts
+- Inpainting
+- [Complex damage](https://github.com/microsoft/Bringing-Old-Photos-Back-to-Life) (although, not 100% unsupervised, but the technique is useful for other problems)

+## The Research

+Read papers.
+Read every paper tangentially related to the problem you are working on.
+It's frequently the case that techniques used to solve one irrelevant problem can be re-used to solve your problem.
+I've solved some anomaly detection problems on consumer goods inspired by research in unsupervised identification of metal objects in hyperspectral images.

+The more you read, the more ideas, concepts, and approaches to problems you will be exposed to.
+Integrating this knowledge expands the breadth of challenges that you can tackle.

+## Classical techniques

+Especially under-utilized for computer vision problems nowadays; when it comes to practical solutions, classical computer vision techniques (forming masks, edge detection, feature masks, feature matching, frame alignment, CLAHE, etc, etc) can take a project much further than the realm of "solvable" problems with machine learning models.

+## Final thoughts